SeldonIO/seldon-core/doc/source/python/python_server.rst

 ..
 Note:: Gunicorn will only handle the horizontal scaling of your model **within the same pod and container**.
-To learn more about how to scale your model across multiple pod replicas see the :doc:``../graph/scaling`` section of the docs.
+To learn more about how to scale your model across multiple pod replicas see
+`this section <../graph/scaling>`_ of the docs.

 Workers
 -------